antoinepryy/TDA602-language-based-security/README.md

 ```

 - Our `run_car.bat` script fills our wallet with 30000$, empties our pocket and then spawns 2 threads that will try to buy a car.
 Once the operation is finished, it checks if data race errors occurred by counting the number of items that were bought.
 - Our `run_candies.bat` script fills our wallet with 30000$, empties our pocket and then spawns 14 threads that will try to buy candies.
-Once the operation is finished, it checks if data race errors occurred by checking money in our wallet.
+Once the operation is finished, it checks if data race errors occurred by checking the money in our wallet.

 - In order to compile and run this program (Windows), you can simply use your command prompt and run the program `run.bat` located in src folder.
 It will compile you program (you have to ensure that Java is installed and configured on your machine) and then it will launch automatically two instances of the program in order to see if data races occur.